Skip to main content

 How you'll learn

-Teaching methods focus on doing and reflecting, and include lectures, seminars, tutorials, workshops, and problem-based learning, where you'll work in a small group to explore issues or decide how to manage a situation.
+Teaching methods focus on doing and reflecting.
+You'll learn through lectures, seminars, tutorials, and workshops.
+There's also problem-based learning, where you'll work in small groups to explore issues or decide how to manage a situation.
 This helps you to dissect, challenge, and debate.
 Other learning techniques include guest speakers and cutting edge e-learning technologies.

-Your progress will be assessed with narrative reports, e-portfolios, consultancy projects, negotiated assessments, case studies, reflective statements, audio journals, posters, digital storyboards, blogs, podcasts, and YouTube videos.
-As well as assessments that count towards your degree, you'll be assessed throughout the course and receive feedback to help improve your work.
+As well as assessments that count towards your degree, you'll receive feedback throughout the course to help improve your work.

 Paid placements

-We can support you in securing an optional paid work placement to further enhance your employability between your second and final year.
-It effectively becomes a third year of a four-year course and you’ll earn an average salary of £14,000-£18,000 a year depending on your location.
+We can support you in securing an optional paid work placement between your second and final year.
+You could earn an average salary of £14,000-£18,000 a year, depending on your location.

 Entry requirements